ildjarnisdead/observatory/README.md

 npx @mdn/mdn-http-observatory mdn.dev
 ```

-Subpaths like `example.com/path` and port numbers like `example.com:8080/path` are suported.

 If you want to install the package first, use npm to install it globally

 ```sh
 npm install --global @mdn/mdn-http-observatory
 ```

 After that, the `mdn-http-observatory-scan` command should be available in your shell.
 To scan a host, run

 ```sh
 mdn-http-observatory-scan mdn.dev